dcunited001/te-xel-io/app/posts/2014-05-31-key-remap-digit-symbol-swap.md

 If you've spent a lot of time in the shell, you may find yourself wishing to move at the **Speed of Thought**, yet encumbered by that pesky shift key.
 How are you supposed to throw down that *regex*, when you've got to strain your fingers with alternate shift strokes?
 Want to exit VIM using **q!** without hitting shift?
-What to type in any strong password without hitting shift?
+Want to type any strong password without hitting shift?

 > ...
 Well, i guess you do need shift to type caps ...
 But who types passwords anymore?